hoeg/kandji-prometheus-exporter/README.md

 When the `/scrape` endpoint is called, the exporter calls Kandji to get a list of devices.
 Metrics are calculated from the returned list.

+The `/metrics` endpoint can be protected by an API key.
+This is recommended since metrics might contain sensitive information about your Kandji usage.

 ## Exported metrics

 `kandji_mac_os_version`